chengongpp/go-optimization-guide/docs/index.md

 This series is ideal for:

-- Backend engineers optimizing Go services in production
+- Engineers working on backend systems where Go’s performance actually matters
-- Developers working on latency-sensitive systems
+- Developers building latency-sensitive services or handling high-throughput traffic
-- Teams migrating to Go and building performance-critical paths
+- Teams moving critical paths to Go and needing to understand the trade-offs
-- Anyone curious about Go’s performance model and trade-offs
+- Anyone who wants a clearer picture of how Go behaves under load

 ---

-Stay tuned—more articles, code samples, and tools are on the way.
-You can bookmark this page to follow the series as it evolves.
+More content is coming soon—additional articles, practical code examples, and tooling insights.
+Bookmark this page to keep up as the series grows.